krocx/spatial-tapgging-app/README.md

 - A PASS at 60–70 % is valid but borderline — consider re-training with better lighting or more varied angles.
 - A FAIL at under 30 % is a clear mismatch.
 - A FAIL at 50–59 % is close to the threshold — the trained reference may be ambiguous, or the live shot may have had a large angle/lighting shift.

+### 7. Beyond inspections

+Once the core flow checks out, walk the rest of the platform:

+- **Gemba Walk** — start an audit walk, tap-place a LocTag with a defect category and photo, then re-open the walk on a second device and confirm it re-localizes from the saved ARWorldMap; mark the finding resolved with a completion photo.
+- **AR Guides** — author a two-step guide with images, publish it, and run it in Operator mode; confirm the guide session records each step completion.
+- **Portal** — open `/portal`, print a QR at exact physical size, and try a per-row delete to confirm cascades behave.
+- **Roadmap** — open `/roadmap`, import `docs/roadmaps/do-or-do-not.roadmap.json`, toggle the *Shipped ✓* filter, and press ▶ Present.
+Then photograph a whiteboard sketch and try **From image 📷** (needs Ollama running — see above).

 ---